A Samurai Road Movie

 The film also points to the power of mercy and forgiveness in altering people.
 Rokurota spares a rival Yamana General Hyoe Tadokoro after defeating him in a duel, and Hyoe later helps him and Yuki escape captivity.
 Princess Yuki saves one of her subjects from a life of sex work by ordering Rokurota to buy her from a tavern owner.
 When Tahei and Matashichi draw straws over taking advantage of the princess whilst she sleeps, it is the now fiercely loyal woman who has been saved from a life of constant exploitation who protects her.
 After finally making it to safety, rather than punishing Tahei and Matashichi for their constant betrayals, Princess Yuki gives them a piece of gold in reward for their efforts, telling them to share it equally and not to fight.
 Having spent the entirety of the film letting their greed get the better of them and come between them, they walk down the steps of the palace each trying to convince the other to keep the gold piece.

-The Hidden Fortress is an incredibly accessible film despite its age and setting, filled with laugh out loud moments and beautiful cinematography.
+The Hidden Fortress is an incredibly accessible film considering its age and setting, filled with laugh out loud moments and beautiful cinematography.
 It serves ultimately as a reminder to view life as an adventure, to accept the beautiful and the ugly, and to approach others with curiosity rather than judgement.

 Note: The Hidden Fortress can be viewed for free via the Internet Archive: https://archive.org/details/the-hidden-fortress